-UN Women's 2022 programme priorities are designed to meet basic needs beyond humanitarian support, as reflected in its 2022 Annual Work Plan.
-UN Women will focus on operationalizing the following four key programming areas:
+The Danish contribution is un-earmarked to the wide applicability of UN Women's 2022 programme priorities, which are designed to meet basic needs of girls and women beyond humanitarian support.
+The 2022 Annual Work Plan focuses on operationalising the following four key programming areas:

-- a.
-Provision of services to survivors of violence. - b.
-Establishment of Multi-purpose Women's Centres. - c.
-Support to Afghan women's civil society. - d.
-Meeting livelihood needs, including through cash-based interventions.
+- a) Provision of services to survivors of violence. - b) Establishment of Multi-Purpose Women's Centres. - c) Support to Afghan women's civil society. - d) Meeting livelihood needs, including through cash-based interventions.

 Under area a), UN Women will strengthen life-saving essential services for women and girls affected by violence across Afghanistan.
 This includes community-based services (Family Guidance Centres - FGC) and shelters (Women's Protection Centres - WPC) for women and girls vulnerable to and affected by gender-based violence.
 The WPCs provide life-saving services for women and their children who have managed to leave violent situations.
-FGCs are community-based day centres that provide a full range of services, including psycho-social support, family mediation and counselling.
+FGCs are community-based day centres that provide a full range of services, including psychosocial support, family mediation, and counselling.